spack/spack/lib/spack/docs/tutorial_sc16_spack_basics.rst

   ==> Error: You can use spack uninstall --dependents to uninstall these dependencies as well
-  $ spack uninstall -d /4blb
+  $ spack uninstall -R /4blb
   ==> The following packages will be uninstalled :

   -- linux-redhat6-x86_64 / intel@16.0.3 --------------------------